Zanzibar Itinerary: A Perfect 4 Days on the Spice Island in 2025

 🏛 Just down the road, still on the waterfront, is the Palace Museum.
 It’s comprised of several large buildings along the waterfront and was built on the site of an older palace.
 Next door is the House of Wonders.

 The Palace served as the Sultan’s Palace until 1964, when it was renamed the People’s Palace.
-It is dedicated to preserving and displaying the Omani influence in Stone Town.
+It’s dedicated to preserving and displaying the Omani influence in Stone Town.

 The House of Wonders was the first building to have electricity, as well as an elevator, in East Africa.
 The House of Wonders is devoted to the Swahili influence in the area.